This entry is about food in Rome, the ancient empire. There will be at some point a separate entry on food in modern-day Rome, the city.

 This was the name for the evening meal for everybody in the early history of Rome, and remained the evening meal for ordinary people till the end of Roman times.
 There wouldn’t have been meat; the food would have been very plain and probably a one-dish meal, and certainly there wouldn’t have been couches for guests to recline on and servants pouring wine.
 Occasionally an ordinary family would serve meat for the evening meal, perhaps to celebrate birthdays, holidays or special events, and if meat was served, they would be more likely to refer to the meal as a “cena.”

 The writer Varro (in De Res Resticae 2 II 2) says that milk is the most nourishing of all liquids.
 He rated sheep’s milk first, then goat.
 Pliny, in his natural history (Book 28 33 124-9) says that goat’s milk is better for the stomach than cow’s milk.

 That being said, in general, only Romans in the northern part of Europe drank milk as a beverage.
 As there was no refrigeration, milk in the warmer Italian peninsula would have gone off very fast unless you lived right on a farm where it was produced.
 The Romans did use milk a lot as a liquid to cook in.
 Apicius (I 8) soaks liver in honeywater, milk and eggs to soften its taste.

 The Romans and the Greeks were aware that some people were lactose intolerant.
-In his book "On Ancient Medicine", Hippocrates wrote that some people suffered if they ate even a small amount of cheese, and the writer Celsus (in De Medicina 2 21) said that cheese can cause flatulence and constipation.
+In the Hippocratic book “On Ancient Medicine”, the writer wrote that some people suffered if they ate even a small amount of cheese, and the writer Celsus (in De Medicina 2 21) said that cheese can cause flatulence and constipation.